ZOLGENSMA is the only one-time gene replacement therapy for SMA

 A new SMA diagnosis is always emotional.

-[DR. TESI ROCHA begins speaking]
+DR TESI ROCHA

 It’s not easy for the families and the patients that come, but it’s also not easy for us.